Background

 background: 'hsl(' + config.hue[0] + ',48.1%,48.6%)',

-In Chrome, it actually runs as RGB, but it feels comfortable to use.
+In Chrome, the actual result is still displayed as RGB, but it feels comfortable to use.
 The color changes when dragging the slider.

-Addendum: Later, I added a 45-degree tilted linear gradient, from A to B. Here, the hue color is A, and the corresponding color is slightly increased by +50 to get color B. The actual effect is also very good.
+Addendum: Later, I added a 45-degree tilted linear gradient from color A to color B. Here, the hue color is used as A, and the corresponding color is obtained by adding a bit, +50, to the hue.
+The actual effect is quite good.

-Addendum: Later, I added a low-dimensional background image, which also looks good.
+Addendum: Later, I added a low-dimensional background image, which also looks great.
 I used: